Published on Oct 22, 2020 and last reviewed on Apr 12, 2023 - 5 min read

 Gingival recession refers to the exposure of tooth roots partially or totally.
-Certain strategies have been proposed to treat gingival recession, read on to know more.
+Continue reading to learn more.

 Introduction:

 Gingival recession is defined as exposure of the root surface by an apical migration in the position of the gingiva.
 It means it goes down, and the root, which is otherwise covered with gingiva, is totally or partially visible.
-It has four classes (Miller PD -1985), and among them, Class I and Class II have 100 percent complete coverage and excellent prognosis, while class III and IV have partial coverage and poor prognosis.
-Hence, the best time to have treatment or this biggest hurdle of esthetic dentistry is class I and class II gingival recession.
+It has four classes (Miller PD -1985), and among them, Class I and Class II have 100 percent complete coverage and excellent prognosis, while Class III and IV have partial coverage and poor prognosis.
+Hence, the best time to have treatment for this biggest hurdle of esthetic dentistry is Class I and Class II gingival recession.
 At this time, very little sensitivity is there, and even there are very few chances of root caries.

 It is a good fortune that esthetic surgery has developed a lot of plastic surgery procedures to treat gingival recession.
 They are broadly classified as either rotational flaps or autogenous grafts.